-Once you have started to add questions into your group, you may want from time to time to preview how the respective question group looks like.
+Once you have started to add questions into your group, you may want from time to time to preview how the respective question group looks.
 To do that, look for the question group button that can be accessed from the:

 Preview question group - survey structure

-Click on the survey structure, select the desired question group, and click on the preview question group button:
+Click the survey Structure tab, select the desired Question group, and click preview question group:

 Preview question group - question group panel

-The question group to which question belongs to can be previewed from the question panel - see the top bar:
+The question group to which questions belong can be previewed from the question panel - see the top bar:

 Reordering question groups

-The question groups and questions can be reordered as many times as you like.
-For further details, check the following survey structure wiki subsection.
+The question groups and questions can be reordered.
+For further details, read the survey structure wiki subsection.

-The relevance equation offers us many possibilities to further customize our survey.
+The relevance equation offers many possibilities to further customize your survey.
 A simple example is presented below to show how some question groups can be hidden according to the answer provided by the respondent to a prior question (part of another question group).
-For example, if you want to find out more information about parents that have one child in comparison to those with two or more, using the relevance equation to hide certain questions/question groups could be recommended.
+For example, if you want to find out more information about parents that have one child in comparison to those with two or more, using the relevance equation to hide certain questions/question groups is recommended.

 The above file contains three question groups, each containing one question.
 Question group "1kid" is displayed only if the value introduced by the respondent to the question "numkids" is 1.
 Question group "2ormorekids" is displayed only if the answer to the question "numkids" is >1.

-This is just a simple example to show you how expressions can be used to further customize your survey.
-For further details, please start reading further about the ExpressionScript.
+This is just a simple example to show how expressions can be used to further customize your survey.
+For more details, please read about the ExpressionScript functionality.